PudgyPoppins/caps/README.md

 # TODO:
 * ## Network / Nonprofits
+	* ability to *stop* being a nonprofit representative

 	* soft deleting as an option (a moderator could recover a deleted object up to 2 weeks later or so) | https://medium.com/@adriennedomingus/soft-deletion-in-django-e4882581c340 | this one is probably better: https://blog.khophi.co/soft-delete-django-quickly/
 	* ### Forms
 		* markdown for the volunteer description would be pretty cool, I think